DataDog/pg_tracing/README.md

 ### pg_tracing.export_parameters (boolean)

-Controls whether query's parameters should be exported in spans metadata.
+Controls whether the query's parameters should be exported in spans metadata.
 The default value is `on`.

 ## Implementation Details